What Is Capacity Building? How Does It Fit Into Implementation Science?

 Building capacity requires a declaration of what ideal state looks like, and the North Star helps you see what that is.
 When you know this, you better see what aligns, or doesn’t, with where you want to go.

-It is about identifying guardrails, getting rid of or deprioritizing work that is misaligned, and deploying implementation teams with delegated authority to uncover gaps and adaptive challenges and working through them.
+It is about identifying guardrails, getting rid of or deprioritizing work that is misaligned, and deploying implementation teams with delegated authority to uncover gaps and adaptive challenges to work through them.
 This work involves mitigating politics and making the tough decisions required to stay focused.

 Get access to short videos and microtechniques for working optimally in high-stress professions with ACJI’s Learn@Work Suite.